openshift/console/frontend/packages/console-dynamic-plugin-sdk/docs/api.md

 ### Summary

-A component that creates a Navigation bar.
-It takes array of NavPage objects and renderes a NavBar.<br/>Routing is handled as part of the component.
+A component that creates a Navigation bar for a page.<br/><br/>- Routing is handled as part of the component.<br/>- `console.tab/horizontalNav` can be used to add additional content to any horizontal nav.